A coupled rate-dependent/rate-independent system for adhesive contact in Kirchhoff-Love plates: Introduction

-Due to the expected poor time regularity of the adhesion parameter $z$, the adhesive contact system \eqref{adh-con-intro} will be weakly formulated in a suitable way, reflecting its mixed rate-dependent/rate-independent character.
+Due to the expected poor time regularity of the adhesion parameter $z$, the adhesive contact system \eqref{adh-con-intro} will be weakly formulated in a suitable way.
 More precisely, we will resort to an Energetic-type solvability notion in which the momentum balance equation will be satisfied in a variational sense while a semi-stability condition, joint with an energy-dissipation inequality, will hold as weak formulation of the flow rule for the adhesion parameter.
 This solution concept is due to \textsc{T.\ Roubi\v{c}ek} \cite{Roub08,Roub10TRIP}, see also \cite{RosTho15CEx} from which we borrow the term `Semistable Energetic' for the associated solution curve, cf.\ Definition \ref{def:energetic-sol1} ahead.

 In fact, in the paper we will also work with an \emph{enhanced} version of \semi Energetic solutions, for which we will claim the validity of an energy-dissipation \emph{balance}, see Definition \ref{def:energetic-sol2}.
 We will term such solutions \emph{Balanced} \semi Energetic solutions and in fact obtain them as soon as the damping term in the momentum balance equation is present and yields additional spatial regularity for $\dot u$. \EEE